Multiple sclerosis: Pathophysiology

-Multiple sclerosis is an autoimmune disease, primarily mediated by T-cells.
+Multiple sclerosis is an autoimmune disease.
 The three main characteristics of MS are the formation of lesions in the central nervous system (also called plaques), inflammation, and the destruction of myelin sheaths of neurons.
 These features interact in a complex and not yet fully understood manner to produce the breakdown of nerve tissue, and in turn, the signs and symptoms of the disease.
 Damage is believed to be caused, at least in part, by attack on the nervous system by a person's own immune system.